 If due to your current financial situation, making a tax payment would cause a financial hardship that would prevent you from meeting your basic living expenses, the IRS can suspend collection on your account until your financial situation improves.
 This does not remove your tax obligations, and penalties and interest will continue to accumulate.

 This relief strategy will require some more steps.
 You’ll need to collect a list of your assets such as bank accounts, vehicles, and equipment, as well as your business income and expenses.
+You may need to request this status on Form 433-H or 433-A. This will depend on your situation.
+For either form, excellent bookkeeping and good records are necessary.

 If your request is approved, the IRS may still file a tax lien against your property in order to preserve a legal claim, but they will suspend collection actions such as issuing a levy to actually take your assets.